-Many of our clients weigh the pros and cons of online printing.
+Many of our clients weigh the pros and cons of using an online printer.
 How do you know if it’s right for you?

-Online printers are all about volume.
-They run multiple print jobs on one large sheet of paper, often 30” to 40”.
-That means your 4”x9” rack card will be printed with a variety of other print projects: postcards, folded cards, business cards, etc. Sheets are rushed quickly through the press one after another, using methods that allow the highest level of efficiency, and presses are calibrated to just one type and weight of paper, so there’s little fuss.
+Online printers are almost always significantly cheaper than traditional options.
+That’s because they’re all about volume.
+They run multiple print jobs on one large sheet of paper, often 30” to 40.”
+This means that your 4”x9” rack card will be printed with a variety of other print projects: postcards, folded cards, and business cards, to name a few.
+Sheets are rushed quickly through the press one after another, using methods that allow the highest level of efficiency, and presses are calibrated to just one type and weight of paper, so there’s little fuss.
 Using this type of printing, you’ll take advantage of quantity discounts usually reserved for high-volume orders, but here’s the rub: you’ll most likely sacrifice in the areas of choice and quality control.

 As for choice, you’re quite limited with online printers, as they offer few options for the size of your printed piece, the paper it’s printed on, and the finish (coating) it gets.
 You’re often stuck with one paper color and weight, and forget custom inks, textured papers, or specialized printing techniques.